MicrosoftDocs/WSL/WSL/wsl1-wsl2-install.md

 `wsl --list --verbose` or `wsl -l -v`

 The distro that you've chosen above should now display either a '1' or '2' under the 'version' column.
 Now that you're finished feel free to start using any WSL distro!

-## Troubleshooting:
+## Troubleshooting

 Below are related errors and suggested fixes.
 Refer to the [WSL troubleshooting page](troubleshooting.md) for other common errors and their solutions.

-* **Installation failed with error 0x80070003**
+- **Installation failed with error 0x80070003**
-    * The Windows Subsystem for Linux only runs on your system drive (usually this is your `C:` drive).
+  - The Windows Subsystem for Linux only runs on your system drive (usually this is your `C:` drive).
 Make sure that distros are stored on your system drive:
-    * Open **Settings** -> **Storage** -> **More Storage Settings: Change where new content is saved**
+  - Open **Settings** -> **Storage** -> **More Storage Settings: Change where new content is saved**
     ![Picture of system settings to install apps on C: drive](media/AppStorage.png)

- * **WslRegisterDistribution failed with error 0x8007019e**
+- **WslRegisterDistribution failed with error 0x8007019e**
-  * The Windows Subsystem for Linux optional component is not enabled:
+  - The Windows Subsystem for Linux optional component is not enabled:
-   * Open **Control Panel** -> **Programs and Features** -> **Turn Windows Feature on or off** -> Check **Windows Subsystem for Linux** or using the PowerShell cmdlet mentioned at the begining of this article.
+  - Open **Control Panel** -> **Programs and Features** -> **Turn Windows Feature on or off** -> Check **Windows Subsystem for Linux** or using the PowerShell cmdlet mentioned at the begining of this article.

-* **Installation failed with error 0x80070003 or error 0x80370102**
+- **Installation failed with error 0x80070003 or error 0x80370102**
-    * Please make sure that virtualization is enabled inside of your computer's BIOS.
+  - Please make sure that virtualization is enabled inside of your computer's BIOS.
 The instructions on how to do this will vary from computer to computer, and will most likely be under CPU related options.

-* **Error when trying to upgrade: `Invalid command line option: wsl --set-version Ubuntu 2`**
+- **Error when trying to upgrade: `Invalid command line option: wsl --set-version Ubuntu 2`**
-    * Please make sure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18917 or higher.
+  - Please make sure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18917 or higher.
 To enable WSL run this command in a Powershell prompt with admin privileges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.
 You can find the full WSL install instructions [here](./install-win10.md).

-* **The requested operation could not be completed due to a virtual disk system limitation.
+- **The requested operation could not be completed due to a virtual disk system limitation.
 Virtual hard disk files must be uncompressed and unencrypted and must not be sparse.**
-    * Please check [WSL Github thread #4103](https://github.com/microsoft/WSL/issues/4103) where this issue is being tracked for updated information.
+  - Please check [WSL Github thread #4103](https://github.com/microsoft/WSL/issues/4103) where this issue is being tracked for updated information.

-* **The term 'wsl' is not recognized as the name of a cmdlet, function, script file, or operable program.**
+- **The term 'wsl' is not recognized as the name of a cmdlet, function, script file, or operable program.**
-    * Ensure that the [Windows Subsystem for Linux Optional Component is installed](./wsl2-install.md#enable-the-optional-virtual-machine-platform-feature).<br> Additionally, if you are using an Arm64 device and running this command from PowerShell, you will receive this error.
+  - Ensure that the [Windows Subsystem for Linux Optional Component is installed](./wsl2-install.md#enable-the-virtual-machine-platform-optional-component).
+Additionally, if you are using an Arm64 device and running this command from PowerShell, you will receive this error.
 Instead run `wsl.exe` from [PowerShell Core](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6), or Command Prompt.